osanj/osanj.github.io/content/post/visualizing-sphere-integrals.md

 ![Sphere Surface](/data/visualizing-sphere-integrals/sphere-surface.png)

 When decomposing the the sphere surface in lots of small quads we can approximate the surface area.
-The area of each quad is a simple multiplication, the sides are defined as:
+The sides are defined as:

 $$
 \begin{aligned}